wdouglascampbell/pyveracrypt/README.md

-pytruecrypt
+pyveracrypt
 ===========

-Truecrypt volume parsing library by originally created by [Gareth Owen](https://github.com/drgowen/), University of Portsmouth, with additional features added by [Adam Swann](https://github.com/4144414d/).
+Veracrypt volume parsing library based on pytruecrypt originally created by [Gareth Owen](https://github.com/drgowen/), University of Portsmouth, with additional features added by [Adam Swann](https://github.com/4144414d/).

 Library status:
 - Decrypts header (can dump raw decrypted header)
 - Decodes header fields
 - Can dump any decrypted sector
 - Hidden volume support
-- Veracrypt support
+- Veracrypt support (including use of PIM)
+- Truecrypt compatibility
 - Can decrypt using only recovered keys (no password required)
 - Supports all encryption modes and hash functions offered by Truecrypt
 - Can decrypt damaged containers if salt and header keys are recoverable